 Used in firefighting foams to battle aircraft and ship fires, PFAS chemicals have been linked to adverse human health effects.
 The diseases and health problems that veterans and their family members can develop as a result of exposure to elevated PFAS concentrations, as well as the diagnoses that make them eligible to pursue financial compensation, include:

-If you spent time on Naval Weapons Station Yorktown, either as a member of the military or as a family member of one, it's a good idea to seek medical attention.
+If you spent time at Naval Weapons Station Yorktown, either as a member of the military or as a family member of one, it's a good idea to seek medical attention.
 We highly advise you to consult with several experts, since misdiagnosis is very frequent among victims of toxic exposure.
 Not only will having the correct diagnosis ensure that you get the most effective treatment, but it will also influence the amount of money you receive after submitting your claim.

 If you received a diagnosis related to PFAS exposure, we encourage you to contact us, as you may be eligible for compensation.
 The out-of-pocket expenses and gaps in coverage for long-term health conditions may be a huge burden for your family.
 Our team of legal experts would promptly help you get access to the resources you need to pay for care.
 Contact us online or by phone to get free legal advice.